 Other means of dissemination include participation in international conferences, workshops, exhibitions, and educational activities and seminars.

-- Launch of the INAHTA Strategic Plan 2014-2017.
-Strategic plan to include a new governance and organizational structure that includes value neworks, task groups and communities of practice.
+- Implementation of the INAHTA Strategic Plan 2017-2020.
+Strategic plan to include a new governance and organizational structure that includes three strategic goals to deliver value to members, cultivate awareness of INAHTA and build a sustainable network.

 - External partnership development including strengthening links with international and regional organizations (e.g., WHO, EuroScan, EUnetHTA, HTAi, PAHO, G-I-N, HTAsiaLink, RedETSA, and others)